Skip to content

 Event-driven capture reacts when the desktop changes in ways the system can observe, which reduces wasted work and keeps latency low for active sessions.
 Because macOS exposes rich accessibility events, Overshow captures precisely when content updates rather than sampling on a timer.
 This avoids gaps in your searchable history without requiring constant full-screen grabs at a fixed rate.

-Multi-monitor capture and layout
+Multi-display setups and layout

 Text extraction: OCR and platforms